Skip to main content

 Konstantin Andreev · Founder

 LinkedIn's 2024 Workplace Learning Report found that communication, adaptability, and emotional intelligence are the three most in-demand workplace skills — and the gap between supply and demand keeps widening.
-Organizations that systematically develop these "soft" (or "power") skills see 36% higher team performance, 48% fewer conflict incidents, and 29% better client retention than organizations that focus only on technical training.
+Organizations that systematically develop these "soft" (or "power") skills tend to see meaningfully better team performance, fewer conflict incidents, and stronger client retention than organizations that focus only on technical training.

 Despite this, soft skills remain under-invested.
 The perception that they're "unteachable" or "personality" rather than skills persists.
 This guide shows how to make soft skills training concrete, measurable, and transformational.